Key takeaways

 How strong is Valium compared to Xanax?

-Valium has a more rapid onset than Xanax, therefore its effects will present sooner than those of Xanax.
-Valium also takes longer to be eliminated from the body, therefore the effects of Valium may last longer than Xanax.
+Valium has a more rapid onset than Xanax, so its effects will present sooner than those of Xanax.
+Valium also takes longer to be eliminated from the body, so its effects may last longer than those of Xanax.

 Is Valium or Xanax the best for anxiety disorders?

 Valium and Xanax have been shown to be comparable in the treatment of anxiety disorders.
-Which one is best for a particular patient may depend on treatment history and other factors.
+Which one is best for a particular patient may depend on treatment history, symptom severity, reasons for use, and other factors.